 Selected filmmakers may expect the following:

 Filmmakers whose films are accepted for the festival will be notified via email by approximately August 15, 2022.
 All the privileges due filmmakers will be specified in this correspondence.

 Each accepted film is entitled to two (2) VIP passes, giving free access to all events and screenings (subject to availability) at the festival.
 These passes are non-transferable and must be worn at all times in clear view.
-Passes are not sent by mail, but must be picked up in person at the designated festival site.
+Passes must be picked up in person at the designated festival site.

 For entries selected to the 2022 Festival, an exhibition print or video of the film in proper format (DCP, Bluray or File (MP4 or MOV (H.264)) must be received no later than September 8, 2022.
 We do not currently have DCP capability on all screens, so alternate formats are preferable in most cases.
 Failure to comply with technical specifications may result in the removal of the film from festival competition.

 The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening, and understands and accepts these requirements and regulations.
-The individual or corporation submitting this film additionally grants the OUT at the Movies International Film Fest the right to one or more public screenings of the entry during the dates of September 23rd – September 26th, 2021.
+The individual or corporation submitting this film additionally grants the OUT at the Movies International Film Fest the right to one or more in-person and/or online screenings of the entry during the dates of September 29th - October 2nd, 2022.